nixcloud/nixcrates/README.md

     mkdir crates.io.nix/
     cargo run ../crates.io-index crates.io.nix/

-this will then create a 1:1 directory structure and nixify all crates.io JSON files. afterwards you need a framework to use these which has not been written yet.
+this will then create a 1:1 directory structure and nixify all crates.io JSON files.

 # build examples